Plan Your Visit

 Do NOT turn on Miller Road.
 Enter directly through the gate off HWY 12.
 View the entrance to the Garden on Google Maps.

 Follow signs from the entry gate on HWY 12 to Visitor Parking.
 Parking is free.
-Please check-in at the Garden’s gift shop after parking.
+Please check-in at the Garden’s Welcome Center after parking.

 We do not currently have the capacity to host buses.